 Illinois drivers looking to renew their license, register their vehicle, or even pass their first driving exam may find it challenging to get the information they need.
-That’s because the state’s department of motor vehicles actually is a branch of the Illinois Secretary of State’s Office.
+That’s because the DMV in Illinois (IL) actually is a branch of the Illinois Secretary of State’s Office.
 All of the information you’ll need about driving in Illinois can be found on the official website for the Secretary of State.
 Here’s how to make your Illinois driving experience easier.

 How to Find an Illinois DMV / SOS Office

 There are numerous Secretary of State (SOS) offices throughout Illinois, for those occasions when you’ll need to visit one in person.
 The Illinois Facility Finder page makes it easy to find a location near you.
 Simply enter your city or zip code and the reason for your visit, and you’ll get the location of the nearest appropriate office.
 (Keep in mind that not all Illinois DMV locations offices will be able to provide every service, so be sure to specify the ones you’ll need when entering the Search information.)